unicef/publicgoods-toolkit/community.md

 ## Non-Commercial Participants

-Depending on the open source project, there may be fewer or more non-commercial participants than commercial ones; it varies from project to project.
+Depending on the open-source project, there may be fewer or more non-commercial participants than commercial ones; it varies from project to project.